griffinht/griffinht.com/src/blog/unpublished/make.md

 ```

 How can I learn more about `make`?
 Using it!
 I learned a lot from my plain text accounting journey or inline-website?
 Link blog posts to here

+We want the tested version of helloworld, or helloworld.test even if we aren't running it
+We could also express this as helloworld: helloworld.raw but this makes the build required to use makefile which is unneccessary